Association of Performing Arts Professionals logo

 Why We Come Together

-We gather at APAP|NYC+ for community, commerce, learning, and discovery, as well as the networks and tools to fuel our work, our livelihoods, our industry, ourselves.
+We gather for community, commerce, learning, and discovery, as well as for the networks, inspiration, and opportunities that fuel our work, our livelihoods, our industry, and ourselves.
+APAP|NYC is essential to your success in presenting, booking, and touring the live performing arts.

 In Person, In New York City

-APAP|NYC+ 2023 was held in-person January 13-17, 2023 in New York City at the New York Hilton Midtown, our official conference hotel.
+APAP|NYC 2025 takes place January 10-14, 2025 in New York City.
+The hub of conference activity is the New York Hilton Midtown, our official conference hotel.

 Please note: APAP does not work with any third-party firms for hotel bookings.
 If you are contacted by one of these companies, please email us at apapnyc@apap365.org.

-What You Can Expect at APAP|NYC+ 2023
+What You Can Expect at APAP|NYC 2025

-APAP|NYC+ 2023 is where it all happens
+APAP|NYC 2025 is where it all happens!

 Professional Development

-Networking
+Networking Opportunities

 Showcases